pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ## Event listeners

-Attach listeners to Subscription, SubscriptionSet, and PubNub client (status).
+Attach listeners to Subscription, SubscriptionSet, or (for connection status) the PubNub client.

 ### Add listeners

-Choose dedicated streams (messages, signals, files, etc.) or a generic Update stream.
+Implement streams for specific update types or a generic stream.

 #### Method(s)